Kick a Lucky Block Beginner Guide

 Buying weights

 Weights raise your Kick Power and are the single most direct way to make progress.
 They are bought from the in-game Pro Lifter's Weight Shop.
-The progression goes Wooden Stick (free, +2 KP) → Bone Barbell ($7.5K, +5 KP) → Stone Block ($75K, +10 KP) and climbs all the way to the Giant Gold Star Barbell at the top end.
+The confirmed price ladder runs: Wooden Stick (free, +2 KP) → Bone Barbell ($7.5K, +5 KP) → Stone Block ($75K, +10 KP) → Copper Plate ($500K, +50 KP) → Iron Plate ($7.2M, +150 KP) → Ice Barbell ($350M, +400 KP), continuing up to the Giant Gold Star Barbell at the very top end.
 Always buy the next available tier as soon as you can afford it; sitting on cash you could be spending on weights is the slowest mistake new players make.

 See the weights & kick power guide for the full table.